Evelyn Amarteifio: Early life and education

 In early 1953 Amarteifio travelled to Britain to study with the YWCA.
 On her return – together with Annie Jiagge, Thyra Casely-Hayford, Amanua Korsah and others – she established a YWCA in the Gold Coast.
 She also travelled to the United States, where she learned about the Jamaican Federation of Women.
 She used this as a model for the National Federation of Gold Coast Women, a non-governmental national women's organization.
-After independence Amarteifio could not protect the federation from Kwame Nkrumah's desire to control women's organizations, and in 1960 the NFGCW was dissolved.